-Google Chrome browser has made it simpler for its users to link to specific text parts of a webpage in search results via an extension called Link to Text Fragment.
-What exactly does this Chrome extension do and how does it function?
-We’ll check that out in today’s post.
+Google Chrome browser has made it simpler for its users to link to specific text parts of a webpage in search results, via an extension called Link to Text Fragment.
+What exactly does this Chrome extension do?
+In Chrome 90 and later they have integrated this feature directly into the browser.

 Link to Text Fragment Chrome extension